mching12/RebtelFlags/README.md

 It'll work dynamically.
 Also Glide uses disk-caching which is resource efficient.
 (I understand that countries don't frequently update their flags, It's just purely hypthetical).

+I've also added unit test coverage for important functions of the ViewModel and Repository class logic.

 Issues / Challenges
 -------------------------
 Time was a bit tight on this one.
 I was only able to work on this during evenings or weekends.
 I also promised to implement this using Coroutines and Jetpack Compose.
 Given the situation, my focus was getting the basic features done first then extras could follow.
-It also took a bit more time than expected to learn Compose (hence the very basic UI).
+It also took a bit more time than expected to learn Compose (hence the very basic UI) and some complications in unit testing with Flow.

 What could be improved
 -------------------------